 The conveniences of travel options these days includes an abundance of cheap domestic flights, and one can get quite spoiled with such a luxurious and affordable option.
 That is especially true for those who are island hopping between the Langkawi archipelago and Pulau Penang on a regular basis.
-Of course, there is also a direct ferry option between the two Malaysian islands, which is another popular way of getting from Langkawi to Penang.
+Of course, there is also a direct ferry option between the two Malaysian islands, which is another popular way of getting from Langkawi to Penang. *Updated Oct 2023: Penang ferry services were temporarily stopped during the pandemic, as of this update they have not resumed yet.

 But if given a choice I’d pick a 45-minute flight over a 3-hour ferry ride any day!
 That is until recently.
 With the slow rise of airfare costs and the not-always-convenient scheduling of flights, even the twice daily (10:30am, 3:00pm) Langkawi to Penang Ferry for RM72-80 (including ‘port handling’ fees) is starting to look pretty good.